 “This is due to the interaction between gut bacteria and the regulation of sleep hormones.”

 Gut bacteria produce compounds known as short-chain fatty acids (SCFAs), which influence the production of the hormones responsible for the feeling of hunger and fullness.

-“Individuals with a healthy gut bacteria composition tend to also produce more SCFAs, which leads to reduced hunger and increased fullness,” Isabel says.
+“Individuals with a healthy gut bacteria composition tend to also produce more SCFAs, which leads to reduced hunger and increased fullness,” Eliza says.
 “This has a direct impact on eating habits and weight.

 Research shows a striking difference between the gut bacteria of overweight and lean individuals.”

 Wellness benefits of a healthy gut may include:

 It’s estimated that at any one time, about 4 in 10 people have at least one problematic digestive symptom.2

 These symptoms typically come in the following ways: